GuyHur/GuyOS/src/README.md

 To install:

 make clean
+make install
 make run

+## Manual

+### include
+The include folder has all the header files.

+### src
+src contains all the source code for the project.

 ## Features
 * 32 bit Protected mode
-* Mouse support
-* Keyboard support
+* Drivers abstraction, Keyboard & mouse support
+* M
 * Dynamic